satya754004/satya754004/README.md

 - 💼 <a href="https://www.linkedin.com/in/satyabratasahoo1996">LinkedIn</a>
 - 📧 **Email**: satyabratasahoo2016@gmail.com

-💡 *"Data is the new oil.
-Let’s use it wisely to power better decisions."*
+💡 *"Data is the new oli.
+Let's use it wisely to power better decisions."*

 <!---
 satya754004/satya754004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.